karrots/ros-ddns-ipsec/README.md

 ros-ddns-ipsec
 ==============

-Mikrotik ROS script for changing IPSEC peer IP addresses when DNS changes.
+A collection of Mikrotik RouterOS scripts for updating IPSEC peers and EoIP tunnel local-addresses when DNS or WAN address changes.

 ###Requirements
 Requires ROS 6.2 or greater.